zeroasterisk/elixir-101-codelab/solutions/01_greetings/README.md

 > [docs](https://hexdocs.pm/mix/Mix.html) &
 > [elixirschool](https://elixirschool.com/en/lessons/basics/mix/).

+### mix deps.get - to get dependancies

-Before we can start our code, we need to get it's dependencies, which you can see in `mix.exs`.
+Before we can start our code, we need to get it's dependencies.

+You can see all of the dependencies in `mix.exs`.

+There is also a `mix.lock` file which stores explicit versions.

-For this codelab section, we are only including a `test.watch` to make your life easier later.
+For this codelab section, we are only including a single dependency, `test.watch` which will make your life easier when testing.
+It will execute tests and re-run all tests when you edit files (yay TDD).

 You should be able to execute the mix task `deps.get` to get it.

+> NOTE you may get the "Could not find Hex" prompt, say "y"

 ```sh
 $ mix deps.get